moj-analytical-services/govdatasci-graphs-networks-community/docs/index.md

 This is a space on the web for the `#community-graphs-and-networks` Gov data science slack channel!

-## Add your favourite materials

-The materials presented on this page are useful but certainly not definitive.
-If you have seen an article, read a book or worked on a project that would fit this page please do not hesitate to add information about it here (click on the github icon on the top of the page and open a Github issue or a PR! )

-## Understanding the Terminology

-Graph theory comes with its unique set of terms and definitions.
-Our terminology section is here to help.

-- [Graph Terminology](Terminology.md): Familiarize yourself with the key terms in graph theory, making it easier to understand the rest of the documentation.

 ## Getting Started

 If you're new to graphs, we recommend starting with the basics to build a strong foundation.